AlexandriaDAO/core/scripts/whitepaper.md

 Alexandria does provide template toolkits for advanced curation from the library's content through which people build apps.

-Users interaction with Alexandria will often be through apps in the app store, much like library branches.
+User interaction with Alexandria will often be through apps in the app store, much like library branches.
 Anyone can build their own branch, doing so with pre-existing tooling and content.

 Authorship and creator rights are perfectly preserved since every peice of content in the library is owned.
 When a book is used with paid features, the payment is sent to and stored in the book itself and remains there until the rightful author/creator comes to claim it.